AdnanShabbir101/voltage-trend-indicator/README.md

 - Trend sensitivity threshold

-These parameters allow the system to be optimized for both slow-changing and rapidly varying signals.
+**These parameters allow the system to be optimized for both slow-changing and rapidly varying signals.**

-## Technical Highlights
+## 🧑‍💻Technical Highlights

 - Pure Arduino C/C++ implementation.
 - Custom rate-of-change detection algorithm.